EzequielLunafk/GPIO/README.md

 Ezequiel Luna Trejo A01738153

-Iñaki Ahedo Madrid A01
+Iñaki Ahedo Madrid A01738231

-Edwing
+Edwin Emmanuel Salazar Meza A01738380